Five Steps to Studying in Finland

 You can start your application at Studyinfo.fi when the application period is open for the programmes you are interested in.
 There are two ways to apply to a higher education degree programme in Finland: joint application or separate application, so the application periods may vary.
 Always check how and when you need to apply to your chosen study programme, and make sure you apply in time before the deadline.

 The higher education institutions offer scholarships for those Bachelor's and Master's level students who are required to pay tuition fees.
+You usually apply for a scholarship from the university at the same time when you apply for admission.
 For more info on this, check out the programme descriptions at Studyinfo.fi - and contact the university if necessary.

 Note that you'll also need to be able to cover your living expenses.
 It’s a good idea to have a realistic budget in place before you apply for a programme!

 Waiting can be the hardest part!
 The universities you have applied to will inform all applicants of their admissions results.
 If you have been successful in your application, you will receive an official letter of acceptance.
-This letter will explain how to accept your place and how to get your Finnish education journey started.
-Remember to check the deadlines for accepting your study place!
+This letter will explain how to accept your study place.

 5. Prepare for Arrival